1961 San Diego Chargers season: Week 4: at Buffalo Bills

-Week 5: at New England Patriots
+Week 5: at Boston Patriots

 Kemp threw for three touchdowns and ran for another as the Chargers kept their unbeaten start going.
 He led the Chargers on a 14-play, 80-yard touchdown drive on the game's opening drive, converting two third downs with passes and one with a scramble.
 Hayes finished the drive with a 12-yard scoring catch.
 Boston tied the score, and were soon looking to pin San Diego deep in their own territory, punting from the Charger 45.
 The kick was blocked, picked up by Zeman, and run back 35 yards for the touchdown that put San Diego ahead to stay.

 A 35-yard catch by Norton set up a Blair field goal in the final five minutes of the 2nd quarter, before the Patriots scored a special-teams touchdown of their own, running the ball back to the end zone when Lowe fumbled a punt return.
 Kemp responded immediately with a 75-yard touchdown pass to Kocourek on the next play from scrimmage.
 On the following play, Harris claimed an interception; on the play after that, Kemp appeared to have thrown another touchdown, to Norton.
 The score was nullified by an illegal-motion penalty, but the same pair combined for a 30-yard touchdown only three plays later, and it was 31–14 at the break.
 After Boston scored a touchdown in the 3rd quarter, Kemp put the game away in the 4th, finding Kocourek for a 65-yard catch and run, before rolling right and scoring himself on a 3rd and goal from the 4.

 Kemp completed 12 passes from 24 attempts, for 315 yards, three touchdowns and two interceptions, with Kocourek gaining 160 yards and a touchdown from just 3 receptions.
 Zeman had an interception to go with his special-teams touchdown.